* A principal organizer of Students for a Democratic Society

 In August 2006, Hayden was part of a 12-person delegation — which included also such notables as Medea Benjamin, Jodie Evans, Judith LeBlanc, and Cindy Sheehan — that traveled to Jordan to meet with eleven members of the Iraqi parliament.
 The goal of this delegation was, as Medea Benjamin put it, “for the U.S. peace movement to meet directly with Iraqi parliamentarians working on a peace plan” and “to return to the U.S. to build support for their plan.”
 Columnist and political analyst Ben Johnson noted, at the time, that “such a trip may well be illegal, violating the prohibition for private citizens to conduct their own foreign policy.”

-Among the Iraqi VIPs with whom the delegation bargained was Sheikh Ahmad al-Kubaysi, a Baghdad-based, Muslim Brotherhood-affiliated cleric who: (a) lauded the “very brave” young men “who came … from other Muslim countries to defend Iraq” and “protect fellow Muslims”; (b) claimed that because those same “Mujahideen” were performing “the most important form of Jihad,” they “are guaranteed Paradise”; (c) gave some $50 million to terrorist leader Muqtada Al-Sadr — who, in turn, offered to work with him; and (d) headed the Association for Muslim Studies in Iraq, which explicitly condoned armed “resistance” against U.S. forces and condoned the murder of civilian hostages as collaborators.
+Among the Iraqi VIPs with whom the delegation bargained was Sheikh Ahmad al-Kubaysi, a Baghdad-based, Muslim Brotherhood-affiliated cleric who: (a) lauded the “very brave” young men “who came … from other Muslim countries to defend Iraq” and “protect fellow Muslims”; (b) claimed that because those same “Mujahideen” were performing “the most important form of Jihad,” they “are guaranteed Paradise”; (c) gave some $50 million to terrorist leader Muqtada Al-Sadr — who, in turn, offered to work with al-Kubaysi; and (d) headed the Association for Muslim Studies in Iraq, which explicitly advocated armed “resistance” against U.S. forces and condoned the murder of civilian hostages as collaborators.

-The prime sponsor of Hayden and the rest of his 2006 delegation was the Iraq National Dialogue Front, a coalition led by Saleh al-Mutlaq, the Sunni who led the charge against the Iraqi constitution when it guaranteed that the Shi’ites would be granted an autonomous region of their own.
+The prime sponsor of Hayden and the rest of his 2006 delegation was the Iraq National Dialogue Front, a coalition led by Saleh al-Mutlaq, the Sunni politician who led the charge against the Iraqi constitution when it guaranteed that the Shi’ites would be granted an autonomous region of their own.
 Like al-Kubaysi, al-Mutlaq favored armed “resistance,” offered to join the “insurgency,” and regularly called upon the United States to disarm itself in the face of terrorism.
-In a May 18, 2006 op-ed in Asharq Alawasat, entitled “Our Problem with America,” al-Mutlaq wrote: “The biased people are trying to shuffle cards to brand as terrorists the honorable national resistance movements, which should have a peaceful role in building the country and preserving its economy, unity, security, and the dignity of its people.
+In a May 18, 2006 op-ed in the Arabic newspaper Asharq Alawasat, entitled “Our Problem with America,” al-Mutlaq wrote: “The biased people are trying to shuffle cards to brand as terrorists the honorable national resistance movements, which should have a peaceful role in building the country and preserving its economy, unity, security, and the dignity of its people.
 We cannot give peace, because someone cannot give what he does not have.”

 Wishing for the “Nonviolent Disappearance of the White Race”